-Ropin’ Rascals is an annual one-day children’s charity event that takes place on the Huwa family’s working cattle ranch in Keenesburg.
+Ropin’ Rascals is an annual one-day children’s charity event that takes place on the Huwa family’s working cattle ranch.
 Special needs children transform into cowboys and cowgirls for a day, participating in events harkening back to the days of the old vaqueros, buckaroos, wranglers and cowpokes.
 There are both old and modern ranch activities taking place at a series of eight stations set up around an indoor arena.
 The days are broken into two sessions, morning and afternoon.

 Horse Football™ has deep roots in history but has been heavily modified by the Huwa family for Ropin’ Rascals, a children’s charity event in Keenesburg.
 Our cowboys and cowgirls participate in the event with horses, but in a safer environment than the original horseball games.
 It focuses on fun and teamwork rather than competition.
 In playing, the children also get to practice what they learn in their roping lessons.
 Horse Football™ is often the event that is talked about long after Ropin’ Rascals ends.